 Executive Dysfunction Olympics: Celebrating the Little Wins in a Neurodivergent CEO's World

 Monday, September 30, 2024.
-This obviously for Rishi (not his real name, of course).
+This is obviously for Rishi (not his real name, of course).
 Well done on the second round!

 Imagine a world where everyday tasks like sending an email or finally buying that new roll of toilet paper become Olympic events.